tinymce/tinymce-docs/tinydrive/overview.md

 {% include codepen.html id="drive-demo" %}

-Start off your Tiny Drive journey with checking out our Getting Started, analyzing your image performance, or head straight to our signup page.
+Start off your Tiny Drive journey with checking out our [Getting Started]({{site.baseurl}}/tinydrive/getting-started/), analyzing your image performance, or head straight to our [signup](https://apps.tiny.cloud/my-account/) page.

 We’re striving to make Tiny Drive as useful and simple as possible.
-We recommend reading up and trying to understand how JWT works, you need some basic skills in order to implement Tiny Drive.
-This can be tricky, if you need some help, check our [help page](/tinydrive/get-help/) and if that doesn't work, contact our support.
+We recommend reading up and trying to understand how [JWT authentication]({{site.baseurl}}/tinydrive/jwt-authentication/) works.
+In order to implement Tiny Drive you need prior knowledge of JSON Web Token (or JWT) in detail, including how they can be used for user authentication and session management in a web application.
+There will be some coding involved on both the client-side and the server-side to configure JWT as per the instructions in this section.

+> Note: For support related issues such as problems with JWT authentication and implementing Tiny Drive, check our [help page](/tinydrive/get-help/) or please contact [support](https://support.tiny.cloud/hc/en-us/requests/new).